Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Create a directional knowledge graph edge'), the resource (concepts), and the mechanism ('VSA OP_BIND', 'ZEDOS_RELATION block').
-It also distinguishes from siblings by mentioning related tools like mcp_engram_search_by_relation and mcp_engram_visualize, which are for traversal and visualization respectively, making the purpose unique and well-defined.
+The description clearly states the tool creates a directional knowledge graph edge between two concepts.
+It specifies the verb 'Create' and the resource 'directional knowledge graph edge', and distinguishes from siblings by mentioning related tools for traversal and visualization.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.